 The name “Krita” comes from Swedish, and means “to draw” or “chalk” and was taken after the names “KImageShop” and “Krayon” gave problems.
 Krita’s mascot is Kiki, a cybersquirrel designed by Tyson Tan.

 Krita is free software, licensed under the GNU Public License, version 2 or later

 Boudewijn Rempt Software also provides commercial support, custom feature development and supported packages for RHEL.

-An archive with artwork, screenshots, mascot images and icons can be downloaded.
+An archive with screenshots, mascot images and icons can be downloaded.
 All attribution information is included in the archive.